Author: fmdwyer

 • Try gardening.
 When we are close to the earth we naturally feel more grounded

-• 10 Yoga Poses to Lose Belly Fat
+• 10 Yoga Poses to Support Your Core in Menopause & Help with Belly Fat

 Belly fat increases health risks